tildearrow/furnace/doc/1-intro/glossary.md

 **PCM**: pulse code modulation. a stream of data that represents sound as a rapid sequence of amplitudes.

-**PWM**: pulse width modulation. a techniqur which consists of changing the width of a pulse wave to alter its tone.
+**PWM**: pulse width modulation. a technique which consists of changing the width of a pulse wave to alter its tone.

 **period**: the length of a repeating waveform. as frequency rises, the period shortens.